Donate

 The Engineering Community is facing an unprecedented talent crisis.
 Unemployment rates for the industry are less than three percent.
 The retirement of baby boomers continues.
 The number of new graduates is increasing at low rates.
 Meanwhile, the demand for new talent continues to increase dramatically, driven by a growing economy and increasing investments in infrastructure.
 These stresses on our workforce come at a time when the Engineering Community is challenged by the need to contribute at higher levels in addressing the challenges of the 21st Century.
 Summit 14 explored how technology may be viewed as a significant strategy for closing this unfolding supply and demand gap – augmenting the engineering workforce using emerging technologies to increase productivity, enhance creativity, and work more efficiently and safely.
 Key takeaways and important strategies as well as a map of the summit outcomes are available at the links below.

-View Summit 14 Report View Map of the Future
+• View Augmenting the Engineering Workforce Summit Report View Augmenting the Engineering Workforce Map of the Future

 The Engineering Ideas Institute II